‘PUBG’ Xbox One Extending Miramar Test Through The Weekend

 As previously covered, PUBG owners interested in trying the map out will need to search for “PUBG Test Server” in the Xbox Store.

 Xbox Owners began experiencing issues with the Miramar test servers issues nearly immediately after they went live Wednesday in PUBG.
-The studio took the servers offline that evening and did not bring them back online until around 8 hours later.
+The studio took the servers offline that evening and did not bring them back online until around eight hours later.

 Xbox players: The astounding number of all of our dedicated players participating on the test server is both humbling and overwhelming!